danielhstahl/credit_faas_demo/README.md

 ![](docs/vol_corr_compare.jpg?raw=true)

 Note that the volatility of the underlying systemic variable for Credit Risk Plus has to be relatively large to map to the same correlation for Risk Metrics.
+Comparisons between the two methodologies have been studied extensively in the literature (eg, [Gordy (1997)](https://www.federalreserve.gov/pubs/feds/1998/199847/199847pap.pdf)).
+The essential differences include:

+* Correlation between defaults are more dependent on the probability of default in the Risk Metrics model.
+This implies that there is no method to consistently convert Risk Metrics correlations to Credit Risk Plus correlations for a heterogenous portfolio.
+* Risk Metrics allows for granular correlations of assets with the industry.
+In Credit Risk Plus, these correlations are controlled by the "weights" vector but would not directly match the correlations of the asset with the industry.
+* Risk Metrics does not allow for direct correlation of an asset with other assets in other industries.
+The correlation is only indirectly correlated via the industry correlation.
+In Credit Risk Plus, these correlations can be directly implemented via the "weights" vector.

 ## Converting Risk Metrics correlation and R squared matrix to Credit Risk Plus

+### Convert industry correlation
 Risk Metrics requires a correlation matrix for different industries.
 Within each industry, an "R-squared" measures the amount of correlation between (fully diversified) obligors in the industry.
-One way to map this matrix and R-squared vector is as follows:
-* Convert the R-squared to a standard deviation for a gamma random variable for each industry
-* Take the entries of the correlation matrix and convert these to weights for the other industry random variables for a given obligor
+One way to convert the industry correlation matrix is to take the entries of the correlation matrix and convert these to weights for the other industry random variables for a given obligor.

 As an example, consider the correlation from the Risk Metrics technical document: